Stocks Fall as Bond Yields Flash a Recession Warning

 U.S. stocks slumped and Treasury markets sent a new recession signal Wednesday after weak German and Chinese economic data stoked fears of an impending global slowdown.

-The Dow Jones Industrial Average dropped more than 650 points, or 2.5%, in midday trading, while the yield on the U.S. 30-year Treasury bond fell to a record low.
+The Dow Jones Industrial Average dropped about 600 points, or 2.3%, after earlier falling more than 750 points, while the yield on the U.S. 30-year Treasury bond fell to a record low.

 The drops erased the optimism sparked a day earlier when the Trump administration abruptly suspended plans to impose new tariffs on goods from China and suggest the volatile swings that have defined trading in August are showing no signs of easing.